Dwindling state aid ups the pressure on towns

 This left local budget planners to replace hundreds of thousands of dollars in lost revenue.
 While these actions fell outside the timeline of the public policy center’s study, it could be an indicator that the reliance on local property taxes may become even more lopsided.

 Some local cities and towns have managed to survive in the face of the increased costs.
 In Nashua, local property taxes made up 64 percent of the budget spending in 2010 — down from 69 percent in 2001, according to the study.
-Other towns, like Hudson, have used other revenue sources, such as increased motor-vehicle registrations, to offset some of the losses to state aid, officials said.
+Other towns, like Hudson, have used other revenue sources, such as increased motor-vehicle registrations, to offset some of the losses to state aid, officials said.“I don’t think state funding has been the biggest factor (influencing our spending),” said Shawn Jasper, chairman of the Hudson Board of Selectmen, who is also deputy majority leader in the state House of Representatives.

 Still, other towns have been forced to look to layoffs and service cuts to offset the losses and maintain a stable tax rate.